arunppsg/TadGAN/README.md

 2. Delete the contents of the directory `Model`.

 3. Change the file name `exchange-2_cpc_results.csv` in `main.py` to the name of your dataset.

+## Note:
+The architecture in the original paper uses `linear` activation function but the activation function here used is `sigmoid`.